MatyMik/weatherApp/README.md

 we can use Kotlin’s extension functions to get a CoroutineContext from it using an asCoroutineDispatcher() function.

+You may be tempted to create a dispatcher from the single thread executor and pass that directly to launch(), but there’s a catch.
+If we don’t close the executor, our program may never terminate.
+That’s because there’s an active thread in the executor’s pool, in addition to main, and that will keep the JVM alive.
+We need to keep an eye on when all the coroutines complete and then close the executor.
+But that code can become hard to write and error prone.
+Thankfully, there’s a nice use() function that will take care of those steps for us.

 ```kotlin
 import kotlinx.coroutines.*
 import java.util.concurrent.Executors